wyounas/homer/README.rst

     $ brew install python3

-To install on Windows, you can download the installer from [here](https://www.python.org/downloads/windows/).
+To install on Windows, you can download the installer from `here <https://www.python.org/downloads/windows/>`_.
 Once downloaded this installer can be run to complete Python's installation.

-For Ubuntu you might find this [resource](https://askubuntu.com/questions/802279/how-to-install-python-3-4-5-from-apt) useful.
+For Ubuntu you might find this `resource <https://askubuntu.com/questions/802279/how-to-install-python-3-4-5-from-apt>`_ useful.

 Virtual environment